Capes-Humboldt Research Fellowship

 My doctorate was completed more than four years ago.
 Can I apply for a fellowship for postdoctoral researchers?

 I obtained my doctorate more than twelve years ago.
-Can I still apply?
+Can I still apply for a fellowship for experienced researchers?

 Will you take into consideration the time I devoted to bringing up my children?